RobOrt17/Yelp_Reviews_Analysis/README.md

 Collaborators: Darcy Mack, Mallory Blake, Samantha Sitarek

+##ANSWERS WE PROVIDED:
+3.a.
+Art and dentist complaints
+3.b.
+The business with the highest 5 star is The Cowfish Sushi Burger Bar.
+Most 1 star came from American Airlines.
+Highest number of total reviews?: Charlotte Douglas Int.
+Airport
+3.c.
+There are a total of 1,562 businesses closed, with an average rating of 3.4875 Stars.
+0.2143 difference between businesses that are open and closed.
+3.d.
+The 1 star reviews tend to go up every year.
+The most common rating is 5 stars over the years, at 40%.
+3.e.
+Thuy T has the longest review length on average, at 794.64 words per review.
+The criteria needed to be equal to or greater than 25.
+I found that the higher the stars, the shorter                         the review.
+I looked at reviewers with =>25 reviews, and looked at all reviews.
+Both showed poor service gets more words.
+3.f.
+I chose Fox.
+Fox had an average star rating of 4.09375, and had 89,418 useful reviews.
+I also stipulated more than 25 reviews when filtering.
+Fox has been Yelping since 5/26/2009.

 ### Exploration and Analysis of Yelp reviews of businesses in Charlotte, NC.

 #### Power Pivot